mromanello/DigiClassBerlin/submit.md

 ## Submission

-To submit your abstract for the seminar please use the form below.
+Submissions are now **closed**: the deadline for the CFP was at **midnight CET on September 1, 2013**.

-Abstracts, either in English or in German, of 300-500 words max. (bibliographic references excluded) **must** be uploaded **by midnight MET on September 1, 2013**.
+Thanks to all of you who considered submitting an abstract for the seminar: we will get back to you as soon as the reviewing process is completed!